 A. Uniformity

-The contents of each package must be uniform and contain only dried coconut kernel pieces of the same origin, quality and style.
+The contents of each package must be uniform and contain only dehydrated coconut kernel pieces of the same origin, quality, size (if sized) and style.

-For “Extra” Class and Class I, the dried coconut kernel pieces must be from kernels having the same level of development.
+For “Extra” Class and Class I, the dehydrated coconut kernel pieces must be from kernels having the same level of development.

 The visible part of the contents of the package must be representative of its entire contents.